Te mahi ngahere Māori me Te Pūnaha Tauhokohoko Whiwhinga Waro Māori forestry and the Emissions Trading Scheme

 Whenua Oho have a video explaining the ETS on their media page.

-Because ngahere absorb carbon dioxide, they can earn a carbon credit for each tonne of carbon dioxide they absorb.
+Because ngahere absorb carbon dioxide, you can earn units as they grow.

 Funding